To Prove Four Color Theorem

 \section{Introduction}

-In graph theory, the hadwiger conjecture~\cite{HH1943} states that, if all colorings of an undirected graph $G$ need $\geq k$ colors, then $G$ has a $K_k$ minor.
-When $k=5$, this conjecture is equivalent with four color problem which states that every planar graph has a chromatic number $4$~\cite{Wagner1937,Halin1964,Halin1967,Ore1967,Young1971}, i.e., a chromatic number $5$ graph has a $K_5$ minor.
+In graph theory, the Hadwiger's conjecture~\cite{HH1943} states that if all colorings of an undirected graph $G$ need $\geq k$ colors, then $G$ has a $K_k$ minor.
+When $k=5$, this conjecture is equivalent with the four color problem which states that every planar graph has a chromatic number $4$~\cite{Wagner1937,Halin1964,Halin1967,Ore1967,Young1971}, i.e., a $5$-chromatic graph has a $K_5$ minor.

-Four color theorem has been proved assisted by computer for the first time in 1976 by Kenneth Appel and Wolfgang Haken~\cite{Appel1977-1,Appel1977-2}.
-A simpler proof using the same idea and also relied on computer was given in 1997 by Robertson, Sanders, Seymour, and Thomas~\cite{Robertson1996,Robertson1997}.
-Additionally in 2005, the theorem was proved again by Georges Gonthier~\cite{George2005,George2008} with general purpose theorem proving software which is also relied on computer.
-All these proofs have one thing in common that they are all complicated computer-assisted proofs which render it unreadable and uncheckable by hand.
-Moreover, all of current computer-assisted proofs of four color theorem use unavoidability configures of planar graph, and this makes them difficult to be generalized to prove Hadwiger's conjecture.
+The four color theorem has been proved assisted by computer for the first time in 1976 by Kenneth Appel and Wolfgang Haken~\cite{Appel1977-1,Appel1977-2}.
+Afterwards, Robertson, Sanders, Seymour, and Thomas~\cite{Robertson1996,Robertson1997} gave a simpler proof in 1997.
+Georges Gonthier~\cite{George2005,George2008} again proved using general purpose theorem proving software.
+All these good work introduced ways to study four color theorem but used unavoidability configures of planar graph.
+This property makes them difficult to be generalized to prove Hadwiger's conjecture.
 It seems new idea or method is needed to continue the research since Hadwiger's conjecture plays a very important role in graph theory.

-In this paper, we study Hadwiger conjecture of case $k=5$ directly and give a series of theoretical results, in the meanwhile we hope our results are easy to be generalized to any $k$ of Hadwiger conjecture.
-At first we will show that a chromatic number $5$ graph has a $K_5$ minor otherwise it is a graph which can be reduced by applying minor actions to be a smaller chromatic number $\geq 5$ graph, which has no consistent cut set, and with minimum vertex degree $\geq 5$ and no admissive cut set.
-This conclusion looks similar but in fact different from Dirac's results collected in~\cite{Ore1967} by using critical graph.
-The knowledge of alternative path is not needed in our proof which makes the proof simpler.
-And in Figure~\ref{fig-1}, an example shows that our result can be used to reduce the graph but not Dirac's results.
-Further, some new interesting conclusions can be deduced like Proposition~\ref{minimum-degree-5-condition}.
-All such contents are put in Section~\ref{sec-4-color-theorem}.
+In this paper, we study Hadwiger's conjecture for $k=5$ and give our new results.
+All our work try to bear the principle that they are easy to be generalized to any $k$ of Hadwiger's conjecture.
+At first we show that a $5$-chromatic graph with no $K_5$ minor can be reduced by applying minor actions to be a graph that has a chromatic number $\geq 5$, minimum vertex degree $\geq 5$ and no admissive cut set.
+This conclusion looks similar but in fact different from Dirac's results in~\cite{Ore1967} which were achieved by using critical graph.
+The example in Figure~\ref{fig-1} evidently shows the reduced graph by our our result is not the one that reduced by Dirac's result.
+Also, our proof avoid the use of critical graph and knowledge of alternative path which makes the proof simpler.